rsugumar/docker_ws/README.md

 1. Clone this repository to your local machine.
 2. Update the `docker-compose.yml` file to reflect any changes you've made to the services or their configurations.
-3. Run `docker-compose up -d` to start all services in detached mode.
+3. Run `docker-compose up -d` to start the service in detached mode.
+3. `docker-compose down` to bring down the service that's already running.

 ### Services